porterhau5/porterhau5.github.io/_posts/2017-03-22-extending-bloodhound-track-and-visualize-your-compromise.md

 I like this graph for visualizing the changes in privilege gains as it pertains to the greater context of the penetration test.
 Clients like it too for the same reason -- it's an effective visual aide for explaining the collateral risk of each User or Computer you compromise.

 ### Next Steps
 Here's a couple ideas for taking this a little further.
 Hopefully I'll have time to tinker with these in the coming weeks.
-I'll post updates here on the blog and on <a href="https://twitter.com/porterhau5" target="_blank">Twitter via @porterhau5</a>.
+I'll post updates here and on <a href="https://twitter.com/porterhau5" target="_blank">Twitter via @porterhau5</a>.
 Please reach out if you want to explore some of these together!
 I'd really appreciate some help from those of you who are skilled with front-end development :D

  * Create a new relationship (maybe "SharesPasswordWith"?) that can be used between User nodes or Computer nodes to show password reuse.
 A User might use the same password for their normal account and their DA account.
 A Computer might use the same local admin password as another Computer's local admin.
 Expressing this in the form of a relationship allows us to leverage BloodHound's pre-built queries.
  * Instead of running custom queries through the Queries tab, have a slider on the main dashboard that can step through waves.